kilowhat/kilowhat.net/_extensions/wordpress.md

 - Purchase the ["KILOWHAT WordPress Integration"](https://extiverse.com/extension/kilowhat/flarum-ext-wordpress) extension via the Extiverse website
 - If this is your first premium extension purchase from Extiverse, follow the "Composer configuration" instructions available at <https://extiverse.com/premium/subscriptions>
 - Install the extension via Composer: `composer require kilowhat/flarum-ext-wordpress`
-- Open the Flarum admin panel and enable the extension
+- Open the Flarum admin panel and enable the "Backoffice" extension which has automatically been installed
+- Still in the Flarum admin panel, enable the "WordPress Integration" extension
 - On the extension page, use the installation wizard tab to enter your WordPress credentials

 See below for Flarum settings.